sim-pez/ptpn_log_verifier/README.md

 260
 ...
 ```
-Noteてゃｔ, you need to provide the same transition name of PTPN transitions
+Note that you need to provide the same transition name of PTPN transitions

 # Acknowledgments